Discrete Elasticity Exact Sequences on Worsey-Farin Splits: Introduction

 In this paper, we apply the methodology presented in~\cite{christiansen2020discrete} to construct a new discrete elasticity sequence on Worsey-Farin splits \cite{worsey1987n}.
 One of the expected benefits of using triangulations of macroelements is the potential reduction of polynomial degree and the potential escape from the unavoidability~\cite{arnold2008finite} of vertex degrees of freedom in stress elements.
 We will see that Worsey-Farin splits offer structures where these benefits can be reaped easier than on Alfeld splits.
 Unlike Afleld splits, which divide each tetrahedron into four sub-tetrahedra, Worsey-Farin triangulations split each tetrahedron into twelve sub-tetrahedra.
-Using the Worsey-Farin split, we are able to reduce the polynomial degree and also eliminate vertex and edge DOFs of stress elements.
+Using the Worsey-Farin split, we are able to reduce the polynomial degree.
 Previous works have used either quadratics \cite{christiansen2020discrete} or quartics \cite{chen2022finite} as the lowest polynomial order for the stress spaces.
-However, our approach results in stress spaces that are piecewise linear, which is the lowest possible polynomial degree.
-Furthermore, this approach does not require vertex or edge DOFs for the stress spaces, making it the first 3D conforming symmetric stress element without vertex DOFs.
-This is comparable to the 2D elasticity element without vertex DOFs constructed in \cite{arnold1984family, guzman2014symmetric}.
+However, our approach results in stress spaces that are {\em piecewise linear stress elements}, which is the lowest possible polynomial degree.
+Furthermore, it results in the first 3D symmetric conforming stress finite element {\em without edge and vertex \dofs.} This is comparable to the 2D elasticity element without vertex \dofs\ constructed in \cite{arnold1984family, guzman2014symmetric}.
+(Note that discrete symmetric stress spaces without vertex or edge \dofs\ have also been constructed in \cite{dassi2020three} using a virtual element methodology.)
+One other notable feature of our Worsey-Farin elements is the {\em lack of extrinsic supersmoothness}, i.e., our \dofs\ do not impose more smoothness than what is intrinsic to Worsey-Farin splits.
+In contrast, the \dofs\ of the discrete elements in \cite{christiansen2020discrete} on Alfeld splits impose additional extrinsic supersmoothness.